fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Get-MsolDomain.md

 ### Microsoft.Online.Administration.Domain
 Each domain returned will include the following information:

-            Authentication: The authentication type of the domain (managed or federated).
+* Authentication.
+The authentication type of the domain (managed or federated).

-            Capabilities: The capabilities assigned to the domain.
+* Capabilities.
+The capabilities assigned to the domain.
 These can be SharePoint, email, or OfficeCommunicationsOnline.
 A domain with SharePoint capability cannot be used for other capabilities.

-            IsDefault: This is the default domain that is used for user creation.
+* IsDefault.
+This is the default domain that is used for user creation.
 There is only one default domain per company.

-            IsInitial: Whether or not this is the initial domain created by Microsoft Azure Active Directory (\[companyname\].onmicrosoft.com).
+* IsInitial.
+Whether or not this is the initial domain created by Microsoft Azure Active Directory (\[companyname\].onmicrosoft.com).

-            Name: The full name of the domain.
+* Name.
+The full name of the domain.

-            RootDomain: For subdomains, this represents the root domain.
+* RootDomain.
+For subdomains, this represents the root domain.
 Only root domains need to be verified, and all subdomains will be automatically verified.

-            Status: The status of the domain (verified or unverified).
+* Status.
+The status of the domain (verified or unverified).

 ## NOTES